AaltoPML/VAI-Lab/README.md

 ## Launching and Examples

-Launching a pipeline is simple, just import the library, instantiate `Core`, then launch the GUI:
+To launch the framwork with the GUI:

 ```python
 import aidesign as ai